vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 The code of Antura is separated in two main sections.

-- **core** code is related to the main application.
-This code should not be touched by mini-games developers.
+- **Core** code is related to the main application.
+This code should not be touched by MiniGames developers.
-- **minigame** code is produced by minigame developers.
-This code should be dependant on the core code, but not the other way around.
+- **MiniGames** code is produced by MiniGames developers.
+This code should be dependant on the core Code, but not the other way around.
 This allows minigames to be created and removed at will.

 Note that part of the *core* code can be used by minigame code, such as *Tutorial* or *UI* code, this is referred to as *shared minigames code* and is part of the core application.

 ## App Manager

-The App Manager represents the core of the application.
+The AppManager is the core of the application.
-It functions as a general manager and entry point for all other systems and managers.
+It is instantiated as a Singleton, accessible as **AppManager.I** and works as a general manager and entry point for all other systems and managers.
-It is instantiated as a Singleton, accessible as **AppManager.I**.

-The App Manager is used to start, reset, pause, and exit the game.
+The AppManager is used to start, reset, pause, and exit the game.
 It also controls the general flow of the application.

 The `AppManager.GameSetup()` method functions as the entry point of the application, regardless of player profile.
 All subsystems initialisation is carried out in this method.
 The `AppManager.InitTeacherForPlayer()` method instead initializes all subsystems and loads all data related to a specific player profile and must be called whenever a new profile is selected.

-## Application Flow
+## Flow

 This section details the flow of the player inside the application and what classes and sub-systems are affected.

-The flow of the whole application is handled by the *Navigation Manager*, which controls the transitions between different scenes in the application.
+The flow of the whole application is handled by the `Navigation Manager`, which controls the transitions between different scenes in the application.

-### Home and Intro
+### Start, Home and Intro

 The entry point for the application is the **Start scene** (`app/_scenes/_Start`), managed by the *Home Manager*.
 This scene initialises the *App Manager*, shows the *Profile Selector UI* to allow the user to select a profile throught the *Player Profile Manager*.